oopsmonk/documentation/getting-started/1.5/accounts/addresses.md

 ## Address formats

-An address is a unique string of 81 [trytes](../the-tangle/ternary.md) (or 90 trytes with a [checksum](../accounts/checksums.md)).
+To support Ed22519, IOTA also uses Bech32 as an extendable address format which is capable of encoding different types of addresses.

 ```
 OGMMQJUDMNNYSOAXMJWAMNAJPHWMGVAY9UWBXRGTXXVEDIEWSNYRNDQY99NDJQB9QQBPCRRNFAIUPGPLZ
 ```

-To support Ed22519, IOTA also uses Bech32, an extendable address format..

-The human-readable encoding of the address is Bech32 (as described in [BIP-0173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki)).
 A Bech32 string is at most 90 characters long and consists of:

-- The human-readable part (HRP), which conveys the IOTA protocol and distinguishes between Mainnet (the IOTA token) and Testnet (testing version):
+- The human-readable part (HRP), which conveys the IOTA protocol and distinguishes between Mainnet (the IOTA token) and Testnet (testing version), as described in [BIP-0173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki):
   - iot is the human-readable part for Mainnet addresses
   - tio is the human-readable part for Testnet addresses

-- The separator, which is always 1
+- The separator, which is always 1; and
 - The data part, which consists of the Base32 encoded serialized address and the 6-character checksum

 ## Maximum number of addresses